CosmoLearn/.github/profile/README.md

 ## Explore Projects

-To explore the projects hosted within the Cosmo Learn organization, please visit the [GitHub organization page](https://github.com/CosmoLearn).
+To explore the projects hosted within the Cosmo Learn organization, please visit the [GitHub organization repositories page](https://github.com/orgs/CosmoLearn/repositories).
 You will find a collection of repositories showcasing various applications of Python and machine learning in astronomy.

 ## Contact